Leica Q2 Comparison Review

 The Leica Q2 is a fixed lens compact camera that was officially introduced in March 2019 and is equipped with a full frame sensor.
 It offers a resolution of 46.7 megapixel.

 Is the Leica Q2 a good camera?
-The Q2 has a Camera Elo of 3213.
-This very strong rating puts it among the elite group of camera grand masters.
-The Q2 ranks among the top 10 percent of all prime lens compact cameras.
-In terms of its sensor size category (full frame cameras), the Q2 ranks among the top 30 percent.
+The Q2 has a Camera Elo of 2821.
+This rating puts the Q2 among the top 10 percent of all prime lens compact cameras.
+In terms of its sensor size category (full frame cameras), the Q2 ranks among the top 40 percent.

 |Fixed lens compact camera|

 |46.7 MP, Full Frame Sensor|

 |ISO 50 - 50 000|

 |370 shots per battery charge|

 |130 x 80 x 92 mm, 718 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 The side-by-side display below illustrates the physical size of the Leica Q2 vis-à-vis a credit card.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.